 In early February of 1959, Mr. Gray sold the newspaper to William C. Rogers, Sr. and Roy Chalker of Waynesboro.
 Mr. Rogers became the editor and served in that capacity until 1993.
 Mr. Chalker later sold his half-interest to James H. Morgan and in 1974, Mr. Rogers purchased Mr. Morgan’s interest.
 Mr. Morgan, however, continued his association with the paper until recently.

-In 1993, Mr. Rogers retired and sold the paper to his son, Bill Rogers, Jr. Smith Newspapers Inc. bought the publication in November 1999 from Mr. Rogers, Jr. Wally Gallian served as the publisher and editor until 2011, when Gail Williamson was named Publisher and Editor and Madelyne Meeks was named General Manager.
+In 1993, Mr. Rogers retired and sold the paper to his son, Bill Rogers, Jr. Smith Newspapers Inc. bought the publication in November 1999 from Mr. Rogers, Jr. Wally Gallian served as the publisher and editor until 2011, when Gail Williamson was named Publisher and Editor.